1mimhe/16bit-CPU/README.md

 |lw|1000|I|
 |blt|1001|I|

 P.S.
-Unfortunately the verilog code probably does not work as intended, you would be more than welcome to find its problem(s) and fix it!
+Unfortunately, the Verilog code does not work as intended.
+You would be more than welcome to find its problem(s) and fix it!